1974 Ramna massacre: Declaration

-The declaration gave Awami League government around one month time to take necessary measures or to face dire consequence on 17 March.
+The declaration gave the Awami League government around one month's time to take necessary measures or to face dire consequences on 17 March.

 17 March

 On 17 March, supporters of Jasad and the angry people of the capital and its surrounding areas started gathering at the Paltan ground of the capital as Jasad called a public meeting to mark the deadline of the ultimatum.
-They also distributed anti- government leaflets.
+They also distributed anti-government leaflets.

 The rally was supposed to end before sunset and then march towards the residence of Home Minister Mansur Ali to submit a Memorandum of Redemption after briefly laying siege around the house.

 Police charged the crowd to disperse the rally and foil the siege, and a clash ensued between the police and the Jasad men.
 Jasad men started throwing brickbats targeting the police after the police started firing tear gas shells over the crowd.
 Within minutes, the area turned into a battlefield and the Jatiya Rakkhi Bahini was called on.

 Once the armed Jatiya Rakkhi Bahini personnel reached the place with trucks, they started firing live bullets on the crowd.
 At this point the Jasad activists fell down on the streets to save themselves from the bullets.
 But the Rakkhis then started firing at the ground to ensure that the death toll gets higher than ever.

 According to A. S. M. Abdur Rab:

 Suddenly Rakkhi Bahini and police arrived the spot and started firing.
 Jalil, Momtaz and I were standing together.
 Inu commanded us to lie down.
 We followed the command.
 Bullets were falling like rain.
 Suddenly I saw Mukul Desai of Eden College lost her life after being shot.
 Jahangir was near to me.
 He died on the spot in front of me.

 Death toll

 Jasad in an official statement claimed that the death toll is at least fifty.

-Ahmad Ullah Khan was a Deputy Superintendent of Police at Tejgaon of the capital Dhaka.
+Ahmad Ullah Khan was a Deputy Superintendent of Police at Tejgaon in the capital Dhaka.
 He confirmed that 40-50 dead bodies were taken away by Rakkhi Bahini in their trucks that day.

 Aftermath

-All but Momtaz Begum who was a student were landed in the jail that day.
-They were released only after the Assassination of Sheikh Mujibur Rahman.
+All but Momtaz Begum, who was a student, were landed in the jail that day.
+They were released only after the assassination of Sheikh Mujibur Rahman.
 However, Moinuddin Khan Badal eloped from the hospital.

 The Daily Ganakantha was the spokesman of Jasad, and many of its correspondents were present during the incident to cover the protest rally.
 After the massacre that lasted for almost one hour, journalists from Daily Ganakantha prepared a news item on the death of around 50 Jasad supporters and the abduction of their corpses by Jatiya Rakkhi Bahini personnel.
-But the news was not published as the police and Jatiya Rakkhi Bahini personnel raided the office of Ganakantha and arrested the editor, Al Mahmud.
+But the news was not published, as the police and Jatiya Rakkhi Bahini personnel raided the office of Ganakantha and arrested the editor, Al Mahmud.

-In 2016, Bangladesh Nationalist Party leader Ruhul Kabir Rizvi criticized Hasanul Haq Inu for his role for blockade residence of then Home Minister Mansur Ali.
+In 2016, Bangladesh Nationalist Party leader Ruhul Kabir Rizvi criticized Hasanul Haq Inu for his role in the blockade of the residence of Home Minister Mansur Ali, in response to Inu's derogatory remarks regarding Khaleda Zia.